aadamante/cereals_EDA/README.md

 The data consist of 77 breakfast cereals (each row represents a cereal) and 16 variables contained cereal names, manufacturers (7 different makers), type (2 cereal types), rating, 9 variables on nutrition information such as potassium, fibre, protein, etc., and other specifications.

-Please refer to the dataset <a href='
+Please refer to the dataset <a href='https://github.com/aadamante/cereals_EDA/blob/main/Breakfast_Cereals.csv' >a/
 here: